A High-Resolution View of Fast Radio Burst Host Environments: Morphological FRB Site Properties

 \subsection{Luminosity Constraints on Satellite or Background Galaxies}

-With the early association of FRB~121102 to a very faint host, the community has adopted a bias towards associating FRBs with low luminosity galaxies.
+{With the early association of FRB~121102 to a very faint host, the community was led to expect that other FRBs would be found in galaxies of similar type.
 The subsequent association of FRBs to brighter galaxies \citep[e.g.][]{Bannister19} has therefore led some to question whether a fainter, true host galaxy lurks below.
 To place constraints on an alternate, apparently fainter host galaxy candidate at the FRB position, we use the \galfit~residual images (Figure~\ref{fig:galfit_residuals}), in which the elliptical components from the bright, putative host galaxy have been removed to derive point-source limiting magnitudes \mlim\ at the FRB position.
 We then compute the residual flux value using a circular aperture of $0.5''$ diameter, corresponding to $\sim 2.5$ times the PSF FWHM.
 We compute the net standard deviation for all pixels within this aperture.
 We then take the larger of the flux measurement and five times the net standard deviation as the upper limit on any point source flux that can be detected from the residual images ($5\sigma$ limit).
 We find limits of $\mmlim \gtrsim 24.8-27.6$~AB\,mag (see Table \ref{tab:IRproperties}).

 We convert each of the at-position limits to an IR luminosity as a function of redshift (Figure~\ref{fig:lumz}).
 First, we explore these limits in the context of a spatially coincident satellite galaxy at the same redshift as the putative (brighter) host galaxy (triangles in Figure~\ref{fig:lumz}).
 At these redshifts, the limits of $L_{\rm IR} \lesssim (0.5-9.2) \times 10^{7}~L_{\odot}$, are significantly deeper than the luminosity of any known FRB host, including FRB\,121102.
 This means that despite the presence of morphological features in the \galfit~residuals which preclude extremely deep limits, we can still rule out a galaxy with similar luminosity to the host of FRB\,121102, which is now considered an outlier in terms of FRB host stellar mass and luminosity \citep{Tendulkar17,Li19,Bhandari20a,Heintz20}.
 Any underlying host would need to have an IR luminosity of $\lesssim 0.02-0.31$~times that of the host of FRB\,121102 if it was at the same redshift of the brighter host galaxy (Figure~\ref{fig:lumz}).
 For reference, we measure IR luminosities for the putative hosts of $\approx 3.0 \times 10^{8} - 1.1 \times 10^{11}~L_{\odot}$ (set by FRB\,121102 and FRB\,191001, respectively).